XiaoLirui/LLM_Project/README.md

 pipenv run python test.py
 ```

-It will pick a random question from the ground truth dataset
-and send it to the app.
+It will use a question as a sample and send it to the app.

 ### CURL